datawire/ambassador-docs/docs/emissary/1.13/topics/install/aes-operator.md

 EOF
 ```

-After applying an `AmbassadorInstallation` customer resource like this in a new cluster, the Operator will install a new instance of Ambassador 1.2.0 in the `ambassador` namespace, immediately.
-Removing this `AmbassadorInstallation` will uninstall Ambassador from this namespace.
+After applying an `AmbassadorInstallation` customer resource like this in a new cluster, the Operator will install a new instance of $productName$ 1.2.0 in the `ambassador` namespace, immediately.
+Removing this `AmbassadorInstallation` will uninstall $productName$ from this namespace.

 ## Verify configuration